Reuther Moreira

-Reuther Moreira (born 30 July 1957), is a Brazilian former professional footballer and manager who played as a goalkeeper.
+Reuther Moreira (born 30 July 1957) is a Brazilian former professional football player and manager who played as a goalkeeper.

-Career
+Playing career

-Revealed in the youth sectors of São Paulo FC, Reuther played for countless clubs in Brazil.
-He also played in Portuguese football for Vitória de Setubal and Paços de Ferreira.
+Revealed in the youth sectors of São Paulo, Reuther played for countless clubs in Brazil.
+He also played in Portuguese football for Vitória de Guimarães and Paços de Ferreira.

 Managerial career

 Reuther Moreira established himself as a coach in Thai football in the 2010s, managing several teams across the country, most notably Phuket Andaman in 2014, and Trat F.C. from 2015 to 2018.